JeffSchroeder/USPSA/README.md

 ## Special thanks!
 I did not create the templates.
 I received this from a shooting friend who I think got it off the web somewhere.
 Thank you to the person who initial made the templates!

-Here is another great public repo from [bagellord](https://github.com/bagellord/USPSA-Stages).
+Here is another great public repo from [bagellord](https://github.com/bagellord/USPSA-Stages) if you can work in sketch up.